CVEDB/cvedb-cli/README.md

 You can use [example-config.yaml](example-config.yaml) as a starting point and edit it according to your workflow.

-More example workflow **config.yaml** files can be found in the [Trickest Workflows repository](https://github.com/trickest/workflows).
+More example workflow **config.yaml** files can be found in the [CVEDB Workflows repository](https://github.com/cvedb/workflows).
 (Coming Soon :sparkles:)

 ### Continuous Integration

-You can find the Github Action for the `trickest-cli` at https://github.com/trickest/action and the Docker image at https://quay.io/trickest/trickest-cli.
+You can find the Github Action for the `cvedb-cli` at <https://github.com/cvedb/action> and the Docker image at <https://quay.io/cvedb/cvedb-cli>.

-The `execute` command can be used as part of a CI pipeline to execute your Trickest workflows whenever your code or infrastructure changes.
+The `execute` command can be used as part of a CI pipeline to execute your CVEDB workflows whenever your code or infrastructure changes.
 Optionally, you can use the `--watch` command inside the action to watch a workflow's progress until it completes.

 The `--output`, `--output-all`, and `--output-dir` commands will fetch the outputs of one or more nodes to a particular directory, respectively.

 Example GitHub action usage

 ```
-    - name: Trickest Execute
+    - name: CVEDB Execute
-      id: trickest
+      id: cvedb
-      uses: trickest/action@main
+      uses: cvedb/action@main
       env:
-        TRICKEST_TOKEN: "${{ secrets.TRICKEST_TOKEN }}"
+        CVEDB_TOKEN: "${{ secrets.CVEDB_TOKEN }}"
       with:
         workflow: "Example Workflow"
         space: "Example Space"